visto9259/.github-laminas/CONTRIBUTING.md

 We recommend using [GitHub](https://github.com), as that is where the component is already hosted.

 1. Setup a [GitHub account](https://github.com/join), if you haven't yet
 2. Fork the repository using the "Fork" button at the top right of the repository landing page.
+Unless you know specifically which branch you want to work on, it is safer to add all the branches to your fork
 3. Clone the canonical repository locally.
    Use the "Clone or download" button above the code listing on the repository landing pages to obtain the URL and instructions.
 4. Navigate to the directory where you have cloned the repository.